 The Board understands that new member training is critical to PCA's longterm success.
 High quality orientation of new Board members will ensure the continuity of the school's mission and goals.
 A Board member designated by the Board Chairman will meet each year with new Board members to review with them the By-Laws, Articles of Incorporation, charter application, and selected minutes of previous Board meetings.
-Personnel from Charter Success Partners, Inc. will provide an introduction to charter school finance structure, individual and collective financial responsibilities of Board members will also receive governance training and related training on various topics at periodic workshops and conferences offered by the Office of Charter Schools and the NC Association for Public Charter Schools.
+Personnel from Charter Success Partners, Inc. will provide an introduction to charter school finance structure, individual and collective financial responsibilities of Board members, and a review of current financial status.
+New and founding Board members will also receive governance training and related training on various topics at periodic workshops and conferences offered by the Office of Charter Schools and the NC Association for Public Charter Schools.
 All new member training sessions will also be open to current Board members for update and renewal.